captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## MEDIUM ALISON:
 No. No, I don’t want to talk about it, I don’t want to think about it.
+I want to—

 ---

-I want to—I don’t know.
+I don’t know.
 Let’s go see what’s happening at the Gay Union.

 ---